NotS1ixzpy/Hackintosh.Stuff/README.md

 # Hackintosh.Stuff
-My file to my hackintoshing my laptops and pcs
+My file to my hackintoshing journey for my laptops and pcs